bounce-back-emails

 How to Identify a bounced email

 Bounce back emails are easy to identify.
 They can be spotted in your mailbox from the subject line and email content.
-You can identify a bounce back email from any of the following.
+Here are some things that will help you pinpoint the issues in your email infrastructure that lead to bounced emails.

 The subject line